chrisy781/Computer_Vision_Group_27/readme.md

 ![Normal](/figures/tiled_golfBall.png)

-*Figure 19: results on the tiled Roboflow Golfballs set*
+*Figure 20: results on the tiled Roboflow Golfballs set*

 Results on the driving range are not shown since the detector was not able to detect any golfballs.

 ## 5. Conclusion
 In summary, we trained and evaluated four different YoloV4 models.
 Two models for each datasets (“OpenImagesV6” & “Roboflow’s GolfBalls”).
 Both datasets were augmented to enlarge them.
 The first model of each dataset was trained on the images as a whole, the second model was trained on tiled images.
 There were differences between the two datasets, especially on the generalization side.
 The OpenImagesV6 trained networks performed better on the driving range situation that Roboflow golfballs trained networks.
 The tiling method showed improved performance on individual golf balls when tested using the OpenImages dataset, especially on the Roboflow’s GolfBall dataset compared to the non-tiled models.
 However, the tiled models did not perform as well on the driving range.
-This ismost likely due to weak capability of generalizations.
+This is most likely due to weak capability of generalizations.
 In conclusion, the model trained on the OpenImagesV6 dataset performed the best on both the test set of that dataset as well as the driving range.

 ## 6. Discussion
 There are many different areas that could be changed to obtain other results.
 The first and most infuential would be the use of another model than YoloV4.
 The other models as described in the introduction could be implemented and used to obtain possible better results.
 YoloV4 itself is also complex.
 It used many different techniques to come to the state-of-the-art performances on the ImageNet and COCO datasets.
 However, the hyperparameters in YoloV4 are optimized towards those datasets, and not ours.
 We could do a hyperparameter search using Random Search or an evolutionary algorithm to find optimal hyperparameters for the datasets that we used.
 That brings us to the datasets used.
 Both datasets were different and resulted in different performances.
 The main difficulty was to generalize towards our "real life application", namely detecting golfballs on the driving range.
 A dataset consisting of solely driving ranges would be best to perform detection on, because such dataset will come as close as possible to the real life situation.